Shop Subscribe

 STEAM & STEM

-Women in STEM: Rosalind Franklin Facts & Discussion Questions
+Women in STEM: Dr. Rosalind Franklin Facts & Discussion Questions

-1. Before studying DNA, and during WWII, Rosalind Franklin studied the holes in coal.
+1. During World War II, before she began her studies in DNA, Franklin studied the holes in coal.

-2. Franklin enjoyed backpacking and travel, taking several trips to France and backpacking through the French Alps.
+2. She enjoyed backpacking and travel, taking several trips to France and backpacking through the French Alps.

-3. Rosalind experienced sexism and hostility throughout her career – often due her studious and industrious personality.
+3. Dr. Franklin experienced sexism and hostility throughout her career, often due to her studious and industrious personality.

-4. Rosalind was born in Notting Hill, London, to a wealthy Jewish family that helped settle Jewish refugees from Europe who had escaped the Nazis.
+4. She was born in Notting Hill, London, to a wealthy Jewish family that helped settle Jewish refugees from Europe who had escaped the Nazis.

-5. Franklin was never officially awarded the Nobel Prize for her work on discovering the structure of DNA because she passed away before the scientists who presented the research (Wilkins, Watson, and Crick) were given the award.
+5. Franklin was never officially awarded the Nobel Prize for her work in discovering the helical structure of DNA.
+She passed away before the scientists who presented the research (Maurice Wilkins, Watson, and Crick) received the award.

 Quick Group Discussion Questions

-2. Rosalind was often criticized for her perfectionism and work-focused personality.
+2. In her career, Franklin received criticism for her perfectionism and work-focused personality.
 Do you ever feel pressured to change your personality?
 How can we better encourage others to be themselves and follow their passions?

 Recommended